hudson-and-thames/arbitragelab/docs/source/distance_approach/pearson_approach.rst

 2. **Finding pairs**

-Using monthly stock returns data in the formation period, for each stock, the method finds :math:`n` stocks with the highest correlations to the stock as its pairs.
-For each stock, to calculate the pairs portfolio’s returns for creating :math:`beta` in the following step, the method uses two different weighting metrics in calculating the returns.
+For each stock, the method finds :math:`n` stocks with the highest correlations to the stock as its pairs using monthly stock returns.
+After pairs are formed, returns of pairs, which refer to as pairs portfolios in the paper, are needed to create :math:`beta` in the following step.
+Therefore, this method uses two different weighting metrics in calculating the returns.

 The first is an equal-weighted portfolio.
 The method by default computes the pairs portfolio returns as the equal-weighted average returns of the top n pairs of stocks.
 The second is a correlation-weighted portfolio.